 Although dogs will show you when their skin is irritated by chewing and scratching, cats are infinitely subtler.
 Most itchy kitties will display their discomfort by over-grooming.
 If the irritation is intense enough, hair loss can even result.
-It's only in the most extreme cases -- such as with ear mites and mange — that cats will scratch to relieve itching, sometimes with claw marks to show for it.
+It’s only in the most extreme cases — such as with ear mites and mange — that cats will scratch to relieve itching, sometimes with claw marks to show for it.

 Lots of things can make a dog tired: hypothyroidism, Cushing’s disease, diabetes, malnutrition, anemia, osteoarthritis, heart disease, cancer, fevers, etc. To you, it may seem like your pet is just getting old or settling into that couch potato middle age thing, but the truth of the matter may be more sinister.